Installation view, Sight and Sound in Chinese Painting

 The South Asian and Islamic collections, again founded by the gifts of Mrs. Moore, are represented by an excellent group of textiles, ceramics, miniature paintings, and manuscript pages.
 Gifts of over 80 Persian and Indian miniature paintings, and others of Indian sculpture, have greatly augmented the holdings of Iranian and Indian art.

-To view highlights in the collection, click here.
+To view highlights in the collection, watch videos and view publications, click here.